milkdroplet/milkdroplet.github.io/_posts/2018-01-09-thoughts-on-making-your-first-game.md

 Well, well, well.
 Somebody wants to add a section to their résumé about a game that they will create.
 Smart thinking since you probably thought that plain old software is not fun at all and you can kind of kill two birds with one stone if you're interested in games to just build one and substitute it as a personal project for that software job that you want.
 The problem here is that games and software are different products even though they share a common development process.
-Within customer-facing software or applications, one would employ the software development life cycle and there is much more focus on utility and features rather than in games where design, graphics, progression, and optimizations for user experience are involved heavily.
-Since games are more like works of art like a movie and the main functionality of games is to deliver entertainment to its users, more concentration is put on to the overall experience from start to finish.
+Within customer-facing software or applications, one would employ the software development life cycle and there is much more focus on utility and features rather than in games where design, graphics, progression, and optimizations for user experience are more heavily involved.
+Since games are more similar to works of art like movies and the main functionality of a game is to deliver entertainment to its users, more concentration is put on to the overall experience from start to finish.
 The whole intention of software is to help the user do something with ease using the help of a computer, for instance, software that helps your small business with accounting.
 Pretty dull utility from a game developer's perspective, but there are lots of accounting software companies out there that hire based on that criteria.